SME GEMS · HIDDEN CHAMPIONS OF THE SME PLATFORM

 For Informational Purposes Only · Not Investment Advice

 This presentation is prepared solely for educational and informational purposes.
 It does not constitute personalised investment advice or a recommendation to buy, sell, or hold any security.
-All financial data is sourced from publicly available filings: BSE exchange disclosures, IPO/FPO prospectuses, annual reports, earnings presentations, discussion transcripts, CRISIL rating reports, and Screener.in.
+All financial data is sourced from publicly available filings: BSE exchange disclosures, IPO/FPO prospectuses, annual reports, earnings presentations, sector research reports, CRISIL rating reports, and Screener.in.

 Defence sector SME stocks carry elevated risk due to programme delays, government payment cycles, limited trading liquidity, and customer concentration.
 Past revenue growth or stock price performance does not guarantee future results.
 Readers must independently verify all information and consult a SEBI-registered investment advisor before making investment decisions.
 The author may or may not hold positions in the securities discussed.